-The OECD Guidelines for Multinational Enterprises (OECD Guidelines) are recommendations from governments to multinational enterprises providing principles and standards of responsible business conduct.
+The OECD Guidelines for Multinational Enterprises on Responsible Business Conduct (OECD Guidelines) are recommendations from governments to multinational enterprises on how to do business sustainably and responsibly.

 The OECD Guidelines set standards for responsible business conduct across a range of issues such as human rights, labour rights, and the environment.
-The OECD Guidelines also establish a unique, government-backed, international grievance mechanism to address complaints between companies covered by the OECD Guidelines, and individuals who feel negatively impacted by irresponsible business conduct.
+The OECD Guidelines also establish an international system of government-backed grievance mechanisms to help resolve disputes between companies covered by the OECD Guidelines and individuals or groups harmed by irresponsible business conduct.

 - International and extraterritorial scope;

-- Broad coverage of issues and business sectors;
+- Broad coverage of issues, business sectors, and business models and sizes;

-- Grievance mechanism for resolving conflicts regarding alleged corporate misconduct.
+- State-based grievance mechanisms for resolving conflicts regarding alleged corporate misconduct.

 The OECD Guidelines are not legally binding on companies, but they are binding on signatory governments, which are required to ensure the Guidelines are implemented and observed.
-They have been translated into over 15 languages.
+The text is available here in English, French and (soon) other languages.

 - The OECD Guidelines are structured in two parts.